XInTheDark/PVplayer/README.md

 ### Configuration
 There are many terms in `config.yml` that can be modified to suit your needs.
 This includes the limits for evaluation, number of PV moves to use for each iteration, etc.
-Modifying these terms may increase or decrease the accuracy of the analysis.
+Modifying these terms may increase/decrease the accuracy and speed of the analysis.